Comparative e-backtests for general risk measures: Simulation studies

 We examine the power of comparative e-backtests for risk forecasts under structural changes in simulated time series, using a deterministic restarting point mentioned in Section \ref{subsec1:FDR}.
 To illustrate how the e-value based comparative backtest performs under structural change, we consider two scenarios: \begin{enumerate}[(1)] \item We simulate the loss $\{L_t\}_{t \in \mathbb{N}}$ following the AR(1)-GRACH(1,1) process:

 where $\{Z_t\}_{t \in \mathbb{N}}$ is a sequence of iid innovations following a standard normal distribution.
 The volatility coefficient shifts at the structural change point $b^* = 2000$, with $\beta_t = 0.1 + 0.7\id_{\{t > b^*\}}$.
-We aim to compare the $\VaR_{0.9}$ forecasts with FHS and EVT methods under the assumption of normal innovations (n-FHS v.s.~n-EVT shown in Figure \ref{subfig:scts1}). \item We simulate the loss $\{L_t\}_{t \in \mathbb{N}}$ following another AR(1)-GRACH(1,1) process:
+We aim to compare the $\VaR_{0.9}$ forecasts with FHS and EVT methods under the assumption of normal innovations (n-FHS v.s.~n-EVT shown in Figure \ref{fig:scts} (a)). \item We simulate the loss $\{L_t\}_{t \in \mathbb{N}}$ following another AR(1)-GRACH(1,1) process:

 where $\{Z_t\}_{t \in \mathbb{N}}$ is a sequence of iid innovations following skewed-t distributions with skewness parameter $\gamma=1$ and shape parameter $\nu_t=6-3\id_{\{t>b^*\}}$, where $b^* = 2000$.
-We compare the $\VaR_{0.9}$ forecasts with FP and FHS methods under the assumption of skewed-t innovations (st-FP v.s.~st-FHS shown in Figure \ref{subfig:scts2}). \end{enumerate} We simulate 500 presampled data for forecasting risk measures and another 4000 data for backtesting.
+We compare the $\VaR_{0.9}$ forecasts with FP and FHS methods under the assumption of skewed-t innovations (st-FP v.s.~st-FHS shown in Figure \ref{fig:scts} (b)). \end{enumerate} We simulate 1000 presampled data, where 500 are for forecasting risk measures and another 500 are for calculating the betting process.
+Another 4000 data points are simulated for backtesting.
 The change point is placed at the midpoint of the backtesting period.
 We begin comparative testing with the first half of the data and then restart the e-process at the structural change point to account for structural shifts.\footnote{We artificially locate the restarting point at the structural change point for better demonstration.
 In practice, one can choose alternative random restarting points without knowing where the structural change is and still get similar results.} We follow the same risk forecasting procedure described in the previous sections, using a rolling window of 500 observations, and plot the e-processes to compare internal and standard models.
 Here, we choose a conservative tuning parameter $c=0.1$ to see the growth of the e-processes steadily.